 Experts say there are several reasons for this state of affairs.
 The main culprit being that many people are not even aware that a family member had a policy.
 Records are lost, memories fade and sometimes when a policyholder passes away, their descendants might not know where their relative’s financial records were located.

 “It’s ironic even though a lot of people have life insurance to protect their loved ones they feel like their financial affairs are none of their loved one’s business while they’re alive,” says Carolyn Atkinson, West Virginia’s deputy director for unclaimed property and president of the National Association of Unclaimed Property Administrators.
 “I’ve noticed a discrepancy between getting life insurance and telling people you have it.”

-Under federal law, if a life insurance policyholder misses a payment the insurance company will cover that payment by drawing against the cash value of the policy.
+Under federal law, if a life insurance policyholder misses a payment, the insurance company will cover that payment by drawing against the cash value of the policy.
 This protects the insured from losing their entire policy if they happen to miss one or two payments.
-Yet if a policyholder dies, and the insurance company is unaware of this, the company may continue paying itself the premiums from the cash value of the policy.
+Yet, if a policyholder dies, and the insurance company is unaware of this, the company may continue paying itself the premiums from the cash value of the policy.

-Roper says the comptroller’s unclaimed property staff noticed that large insurance companies were turning over very small amounts of unclaimed property compared to the size of each company.
+They found that large insurance companies were turning over very small amounts of unclaimed property compared to the size of each company.

 “You’d have companies that pay out millions of dollars or hundreds of millions of dollars in benefits a year reporting a few thousand dollars in unclaimed property, which is awfully low for the size of the industry,” Roper says.

 Several other states have joined in California’s efforts.
 In an April 2011 settlement with John Hancock, the company agreed to restore the full value of more than 6,400 life insurance accounts.
 They also agreed to create a means of identifying deceased policyholders and notifying their beneficiaries.